-Implementation of a nationally consistent system for NDIS worker screening will mean clearances and exclusions will be nationally portable across roles and employers in all states and territories within the NDIS, and will strengthen safeguards for people with disability (for example, through ongoing monitoring of a screened worker's national criminal history).
-Queensland will continue to operate a separate State disability worker screening system for disability services it continues to fund or deliver that are outside the jurisdiction of the NDIS Commission.
+Implementation of a nationally consistent system for NDIS worker screening will mean NDIS clearances and exclusions will be nationally portable across roles and employers in all states and territories within the NDIS and will strengthen safeguards for people with disability (for example, through ongoing monitoring of a screened worker's national criminal history).

-The Bill amends the Disability Services Act 2008 (DSA), the Working with Children (Risk Management and Screening) Act 2000 (WWC Act), the Evidence Act 1977 and the Police Powers and Responsibilities Act 2000, and consequentially amends other legislation, to ensure the objectives of the Bill are achieved.
+The Bill amends the Disability Services Act 2008 (DSA), the Working with Children (Risk Management and Screening) Act 2000 (WWC Act), the Evidence Act 1977 and the Police Powers and Responsibilities Act 2000 (PPR Act), and consequentially amends other legislation, to ensure the objectives of the Bill are achieved.